huangli712/ACFlow/docs/src/man/param.md

 > K(\omega_n, \omega) = \frac{-2\omega^2}{\omega_n^2 + \omega^2}.
 > ```
 >
-> As for detailed formula for these kernel functions, please refer to `src/kernel.jl`.
+> As for detailed formula for these kernel functions, please refer to the comments in `src/kernel.jl`.

 *Type:*